 The BBC's remit as a public service broadcaster is defined in the BBC Charter and Agreement.
-It is the responsibility of the BBC Trust to ensure that the organisation delivers against this remit by setting key objectives, approving strategy and policy, and monitoring and assessing performance.
+It is the responsibility of the BBC Trust (the sovereign body within the BBC) to ensure that the organisation delivers against this remit by setting key objectives, approving strategy and policy, and monitoring and assessing performance.
 The Trustees also safeguard the BBC's independence and ensure the Corporation is accountable to its audiences and to Parliament.
-The Trust is supported by a network of advisory bodies across the UK.